For a complete listing and description of all Candler academic policies and procedures, refer to pages 80-106 of the Candler catalog.

 All concentrations have the option for directed studies, internships, and the Master of Divinity (MDiv) thesis.
 These cannot be substituted for the capstone courses (where applicable), but can be substituted for other requirements with the approval of the concentration coordinator(s).
 Within each concentration, a maximum of one concentration course may be taken S/U, in accordance with Candler’s policy regarding S/U courses.
 Capstone courses cannot be taken S/U. All other concentration courses must receive a grade of C or above in order to fulfill concentration requirements.
 With permission of the instructor, capstone courses are open to nonconcentrators in all Candler degree programs as a general elective during the student’s final year.

 During the academic year, enrollment of twelve hours per semester is considered full time for Master of Divinity (MDiv), Master of Theological Studies (MTS) and Master of Theology (ThM) students.
-Enrollment of nine hours per semester is considered full time for ThD students.
+Enrollment of nine hours per semester is considered full time for ThD students (12 hours of enrollment may be required for a student to be considered full-enrolled for scholarship and billing purposes).
 Students in the first semester of the MDiv program may enroll in a maximum of fifteen hours.
 The maximum course load in the school of theology for all other students (i.e., MTS, ThD, ThM, and MDiv students from their second semester onward) is sixteen hours per semester.
 The only exception to the sixteen hour credit limit is during spring semester for those students who enroll in a January course.
 Students enrolling in January courses who are also enrolled in Con Ed may take a maximum of 17 credit hours during the spring term, including the January course.
 During the summer term, the maximum course load for MTS, MDiv, and special students is twelve credit hours.
 Generally, MTS or MDiv students may not register for more than one three-hour course per term for the summer semester.
 Credit hour overloads may be granted only to final semester students who need additional credits in order to graduate.
 All requests for credit hour overload should be made via email to firstname.lastname@example.org.
 Students with extensive outside employment, students on academic probation, students who repeatedly withdraw from classes, and students with incomplete course work from previous semesters may be required to reduce their course loads.

 Directed studies may not be offered on courses regularly taught and may not be used to fulfill area requirements.
 Prior to registering for directed study work, students must complete a request for directed study form and obtain the signatures of the instructor and faculty adviser.
 Directed studies may be taken on either an S/U or a letter grade basis.
 Master of Divinity (MDiv) and Masater of Theological Studies (MTS) students who have completed at least two semesters of academic work with a current grade point average of at least 3.0 on a 4.0 scale may request permission to register for directed studies.
 No more than three credit hours may be taken in one semester, and no more than six credit hours may be applied to the MDiv degree.
 MTS students may take up to twelve hours of directed study, provided that at least six are extensions of regular offerings.
 In consultation with the director of advanced studies, ThM students may elect units of individual directed study to be used toward the completion of their degrees.
 Doctor of Theology (ThD) students may register for directed studies with members of the ATA faculty for a maximum of nine hours.
 Students on academic probation, regardless of grade point average, are not eligible to enroll for directed studies.